KENNAMETAL INTRODUCES NEXT-LEVEL INNOVATIONS

 To learn more about these advanced tooling solutions, visit Kennametal Innovations.

-With over 80 years as an industrial technology leader, Kennametal Inc. delivers productivity to customers through materials science, tooling, and wear-resistant solutions.
-Customers across aerospace, earthworks, energy, general engineering, and transportation turn to Kennametal to help them manufacture with precision and efficiency.
-Every day approximately 8,600 employees are helping customers in more than 60 countries stay competitive.
-Kennametal generated approximately $1.8 billion in revenues in fiscal 2021.
+With over 80 years as an industrial technology leader, Kennametal Inc. delivers productivity to customers through materials science, tooling and wear-resistant solutions.
+Customers across aerospace, earthworks, energy, general engineering and transportation turn to Kennametal to help them manufacture with precision and efficiency.
+Every day approximately 8,700 employees are helping customers in more than 60 countries stay competitive.
+Kennametal generated $2 billion in revenues in fiscal 2022.
 Learn more at www.kennametal.com.
-Follow @Kennametal: Twitter, Instagram, Facebook, LinkedIn, and YouTube.
+Follow @Kennametal: Twitter, Instagram, Facebook, LinkedIn and YouTube.

 SOURCE Kennametal Metal Cutting